This post contains affiliate links to kitchen tools we use and recommend

 Most brownie recipes call for at least a cup of sugar.
 I’ve seen many at 1.25 to 1.5 cups, and some that use 2 cups!
 That will make the brownies super sweet, but also hyper-caloric and wicked unhealthy if it’s anything but a rare treat.

-In my first batch of brownies, I used a half a cup of regular pure maple syrup as one of the sweeteners and only a couple packets of non-caloric sweetener to boost it a bit.
+In my first batch of sweet potato protein brownies, I used a half a cup of regular pure maple syrup as one of the sweeteners and only a couple packets of non-caloric sweetener to boost it a bit.
 It was good, but not sweet enough for my tastebuds.
 In later batches, I used 2 tablespoons of Truvia Naturally Sweet (a crystalline stevia/erythritol sweetener) and it was better.

 Maple syrup may be slightly more nutritious than table sugar, and I use it at times without guilt (because I don’t use a lot), but it’s still sugar by another name and very high in calories.
 Looking at the macros, I wondered if sugar-free or light maple syrup would still work.
 I was hoping so, because the calorie savings are huge!
 We’re talking about slashing 420 calories off of the whole batch!